patent22/kaldi_recipes/Korean_FA/README.md

 ### CONTRIBUTORS
 ---
-# In order to improve forced alignment performance, all linguistics named below participate in this project.
+# In order to improve forced alignment performance, all contributors named below participate in this project.

 # Students
 Hyungwon Yang / hyung8758@gmail.com